benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

-- But whenever we're talking about non-end-user features such as the coding language
+- But whenever we're talking about non-end-user features such as the coding language or even the framework
-  * We need to ask ourselves what exactly is the benefit?
+  - We need to ask ourselves what exactly is the benefit?
-  * Does this even matter?
+  - Does this even matter?
-- Because IF it's **not** a direct feature **for** the end user
+- Because _IF_ it's **not** a direct feature **for** the end user
-  * Then it **needs** to be a feature for the developer
+  - Then it **needs** to be a feature for the developer
-  * So that _they_ can build faster, better or more reliably for the end user
+  - So that _they_ can build faster, better or more reliably for the end user
 - Otherwise, we find ourselves bike-shedding, right?
-- Kent C. Dodds wrote a blog post awhile back that says exactly that
+- So Kent C. Dodds wrote a blog post awhile back that says exactly that
-  * We need to measure success based on how well we can deliver what the user wants
+  - We need to measure success based on how well we can deliver what the user wants
-  * Our choice of tooling should be based on that goal, and no more
+  - Our choice of tooling should be based on that goal, and no more

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/alessandra-caretto-cAY9X4rPG3g-bicycle-unsplash.jpg) no-repeat center" data-background-size="cover" -->